What do Charles Schwab, Warren Buffett, Jim Cramer and John Bogle have in common?

-What you see among the big brokerage firms such as Schwab, Fidelity and BlackRock is the simple recognition of this fact: The business opportunity in investment management is not the tiny fraction of active investors.
-Commissions are compressed.
-The cost of trading has fallen like a rock.
+What you see among the big brokerage firms such as Schwab, Fidelity, and BlackRock is the simple recognition of this fact: The business opportunity in investment management is not the tiny fraction of active investors.

-That’s why index fund and index ETF fees are plummeting, why commissions on those products have fallen to zero and why folks such as Charles Schwab seem to have suddenly gotten religion on passive investing.
+That’s why index fund and index ETF fees are plummeting, why commissions on those products have fallen to zero, and even big trading operations such as Schwab promote passive investing.